Electrical accidents: security and CMMS software

 Access all documents (photos, videos, etc.) and checklists from the equipment sheet in your Mobility Work application

-Use Your CMMS to Establish Electrical Standards and Obtain the Needed Licenses
+Use Your CMMS to Establish Electrical Standards

 In every country there are different electrical standards indicating the level of criticality.
 To mitigate the risk of accidents, every installation can be labeled with the right standard in the CMMS to inform technicians.
 For example, below are mentioned some of the electrical standards available in France: